cloudfoundry/docs-dev-guide/README.md

 This guide explains how to use the cf command line tool to:

-*  Push your application to Cloud Foundry
+*  Deploy your application to Cloud Foundry
 *  Provision and bind services
 *  Scale your application
 *  Troubleshoot problems with your application